jojomale/eidaQC/README.md

-Run test on data request processing in Eida virtual network.
+*This project is in still in development.
+It is usable but not* *all errors are handled properly*

+*# Known problems*
+- *Creation of a first station inventory from default configuration can be difficult.
+Try to remove network "NL" from the list*
+- *Log files for inventory test are rotating but no backup is created*

+Run tests on the [European Integrated Data Archive](http://www.orfeus-eu.org/data/eida/) for seismological data to check the availability of waveform data and the processing of metadata requests.

-This package provides two different tests to check the availability of data and the processing of data requests on the EIDA network.
+This package provides two different tests to check the availability of data and the processing of data requests on
+EIDA.
 The tests are intended to be run on a regular basis, e.g. via a cron job.
 The package also creates an automatic summary report of the results.